GameCube

-Development was enabled by the 1997 formation of computer graphics company ArtX, of former SGI employees who had created the Nintendo 64, and which was later acquired by ATI to produce the GameCube's GPU.
-In May 1999, Nintendo announced codename Dolphin, released in 2001 as the GameCube.
-It is Nintendo's first console to use optical discs instead of ROM cartridges, supplemented by writable memory cards for saved games.
+Nintendo began developing the GameCube in 1998 after entering a partnership with ArtX to design a graphics processing unit.
+The console was formally announced under the codename "Dolphin" the following year and was released in 2001 as the GameCube.
+It is based on PowerPC.
+It is Nintendo's first console to use its own optical discs instead of ROM cartridges, supplemented by writable memory cards for saved games.
 Unlike its competitors, it is solely focused on gaming and does not play mass media like DVD or CD.
 The console supports limited online gaming for a few games via a GameCube broadband or modem adapter and can connect to a Game Boy Advance with a link cable for exclusive in-game features using the handheld as a second screen and controller.
 The GameCube supports e-Reader cards to unlock special features in a few games.
-The Game Boy Player add-on runs Game Boy, Game Boy Color, and Game Boy Advance cartridge games.
+The Game Boy Player add-on runs Game Boy, Game Boy Color and Game Boy Advance cartridge games.

-Reception of the GameCube was mixed.
-It was praised for its controller and extensive library of high-quality games, but was criticized for its exterior design and lack of multimedia features.
-Nintendo sold 21.74 million GameCube units worldwide, much fewer than anticipated, and discontinued it in 2007.
-It was succeeded by the Wii; the first model launched in November 2006 with full backward compatibility with GameCube games and accessories.
+Reception of the GameCube was generally positive.
+It was praised for its controller and high quality games library, but was criticized for its lack of multimedia features and lack of third party support compared to its competitors.
+Premier games include Super Mario Sunshine, Super Smash Bros.
+Melee, Star Fox Adventures, Metroid Prime, Mario Kart: Double Dash, Pikmin, The Legend of Zelda: The Wind Waker, Animal Crossing, and Luigi's Mansion.
+Nintendo sold 21.74 million GameCube units worldwide, much fewer than anticipated, and discontinued the GameCube worldwide in February 2007.
+It was succeeded by the Wii in late 2006.

 History

 Background

-In 1997, a graphics hardware design company called ArtX was launched with twenty engineers who had previously worked at SGI.
+In 1997, graphics hardware design company ArtX was launched with twenty engineers who had previously worked at SGI.
 ArtX was led by Wei Yen, who had been SGI's head of Nintendo Operations and of Project Reality, which from 1993 to 1996 had scaled down SGI's supercomputer design to become the Nintendo 64.